mkresna2/Bali3DExplorerPlugin/README.md

 The 3D visualization can be customized in the following files:

 - `three-config.js`: For direct Three.js implementation
-- `threebox-config.js`: For Mapbox-based implementation
+- `threebox-config.js`: For MapLibre/ThreeLibre implementation

 ### Styling Changes